stivalettanico/ecs-wordpress-ns/README.md

 https://aws.amazon.com/blogs/containers/running-wordpress-amazon-ecs-fargate-ecs/

 So I though, here we are! job done,
-I followed the guide, made some changes here and there, and I had a fully working Wordpress website deployed in AWS.
-Simply Amazing!!
+I followed the guide, made some changes, and I had a fully working Wordpress website deployed in AWS.
+AWSome!!

-Recently I decided redpedloy the application again, but rather than using Cloudformation I decided to refactor everything to Terraform.
+Recently I decided redepedloy the application again, but rather than using Cloudformation I decided to refactor everything to Terraform.
 I know, I could have used some tools or even the "famous" ChatGPT to assist me in this journey, but since my main objective was to use improve my Terraform skills, I decided to do it manually step by step.

 # Architecture
 The architecture is based on the one provided by AWS in the article mentioned above.
 Please find below a picture that I took from the blog post.